United States of Jihad

 When Bergen reports on national security, Congress, the White House, and those who need to be “in-the-know” sit up and listen.
 He has traveled repeatedly to the Middle East and South Asia and testified before multiple congressional committees about national security and terrorism-related issues.
 He is heavily connected in the geopolitical world, having interviewed senior While House officials, Congressmen, Navy SEAL operators, senior officers around the world, and more.
 Exclusively represented by Leading Authorities, Inc. speakers bureau, Bergen offers audiences a straight-from-the-source, insider’s perspective our nation’s growing geopolitical challenges and how they have the potential to affect American business.

 Best-Selling Books and Writing.
-In addition to United States of Jihad and Manhunt, Bergen is also the author of New York Times best-seller The Longest War: The Enduring Conflict between America and Al-Qaeda (2011), which was called “one of the most important accounts on the subject to appear in years” by the New York Times.
+In addition to Trump and His Generals and United States of Jihad and Manhunt, Bergen is also the author of New York Times best-seller The Longest War: The Enduring Conflict between America and Al-Qaeda (2011), which was called “one of the most important accounts on the subject to appear in years” by the New York Times.
 He also wrote the New York Times best-seller Holy War, Inc. and The Osama bin Laden I Know, both of which were named one of the best non-fiction books of the year by the Washington Post and turned into Emmy-nominated documentaries.

 Bergen has written on national security issues for the New York Times, the Washington Post, TIME, and many, many other domestic and international publications.
 He is a contributing editor at Foreign Policy and writes a weekly column for CNN.com.
 He has also worked as a correspondent or producer for several documentaries that have aired on National Geographic, Discovery, and CNN.

 National Security Expertise.
-Bergen is Vice President of Global Studies & Fellows at New America in Washington, DC, and is a research fellow at Fordham University’s Center on National Security.
+Bergen is Vice President of Global Studies & Fellows at New America in Washington, DC, and is a fellow at Fordham University’s Center on National Security.
 He is a professor of practice at Arizona State University’s School of Politics and Global Studies and has held teaching positions at the Kennedy School of Government at Harvard University and at the School of Advanced International Studies at Johns Hopkins University.
 He is also on the editorial board of Studies in Conflict & Terrorism, a leading scholarly journal in the field.

 Click one of these resources below for another way to find more speaker ideas for your audience.